GenericMappingTools/gmt/doc/rst/source/text.rst

-To learn the octal codes for symbols not available on the keyboard and some accented European characters, see Section :ref:`Char-esc-seq` and Appendix :ref:`Chart-Octal-Codes-for-Chars` in the GMT Technical Reference and Cookbook.
+To learn the octal codes for symbols not available on the keyboard and some accented European characters, see Section :ref:`Char-esc-seq` and Appendix :ref:`Chart-Octal-Codes-for-Chars` in the GMT Technical Reference.
 Note that :term:`PS_CHAR_ENCODING` must be set to an extended character set in your :doc:`gmt.conf` file in order to use the accented characters.